mainkoon81/Study-Autonomous-Car-Prep-01/README.md

  - [The Takeaway]: In order to predict where a car will be at a future point in time, you rely on a **motion model**.
  - It’s important to note, that no motion model is perfect; it’s a challenge to account for outside factors like wind or elevation, or even things like tire slippage, and so on.

 The `predict_state( )` should take in a state and a change in time, dt (ex.
 3 for 3 seconds) and it should output a new, predicted state based on a constant motion model.
-This function also assumes that all units are in `m, m/s, s, etc`.
+This function also assumes that all units are in `m, m/s, s, etc`. `distance = x + velocity*time`.
 ```
+def predict_state(state, dt):
+    predicted_x = state[0] + dt*state[1]
+    predicted_vel = state[1]
+    predicted_state = [predicted_x, predicted_vel]
+    return predicted_state

+test_state = [10, 3]
+test_dt = 5
+test_output = predict_state(test_state, test_dt)
 ```
+What if...our car starts at the same point, at the '0m' mark, and it’s moving 50m/s forward, but it’s also slowing down at a rate of 20m/s^2.
+This means it’s acceleration is -20m/s^2.
+This slowing down is also continuous, which means it happens gradually over time.
+ - Acceleration: So, if the car has a -20 m/s^2 acceleration, this means that:
+   - If the car starts at a speed of 50m/s.
+   - At the next second, it will be going 30m/s and At the next second it will be going 10m/s.
+ - The acceleration is a constant value and velocity is changing, what motion model captures this behavior?
+   - `change in velocity = acceleration*time`
+ - Where the car will be after 3 seconds have elapsed?
+And what will it's velocity be?
+After less than a second, the car will slow down, so it won't even move 50m in the first second.
+It slows down at every moment!
+   - x:60m (?), velocity:-10m/s (50->30->10->-10)

+Kinematics...is the study of the motion of objects.
+Motion models are also referred to as kinematic equations.
+ - Constant Velocity(100m/sec): The constant velocity model assumes that a car moves at a constant speed.
+This is the simplest model.
+ - Displacement: How much the car has moved is called the displacement.
+If the difference between t2 and t1 is one second, then we'll have moved (100m/sec)*1sec = 100m.
+If the difference between t2 and t1 is two seconds, then we'll have moved (100m/sec)*2sec = 200m.
+The displacement is always = (100m/sec)*(t2-t1). `displacement = velocity*dt`
+ - Displacement can also be thought of as the area under the line and within the given time interval.
+ - Constant Acceleration(10m/s^2): The constant acceleration model is a little different; it assumes that our car is constantly accelerating; its velocity is changing at a constant rate.
+ - Changing Velocity: For this motion model, we know that the velocity is constantly changing, and increasing +10m/s each second.
+This can be represented by this kinematic equation (where dv is the change in velocity)
+ - the current velocity: `v = initial_velocity + acceleration*dt`
+ - Displacement can be calculated by finding the area under the line in between t1 and t2, similar to our constant velocity equation but a slightly different shape.
+This area can be calculated by breaking this area into two distinct shapes; a simple rectangle, A1, and a triangle, A2.
+   - A1 is the same area as in the constant velocity model, so `A1 = initial_velocity*dt `
+   - In A2, the width is our change in time `(t2-t1) or dt`, and the height is the change in velocity over that time `acceleration*dt` so `A2 = 0.5*acceleration*dt**2`.
+ - Motion Model: our total displacement, A1+A2 ,can be represented by the equation: `displacement = initial_velocity*dt + 0.5*acceleration*dt**2` and we also know that our velocity over time changes according to the equation: `dv = acceleration*dt`.
+And these two equations, together, make up our motion model for constant acceleration.